tox-dev/tox/docs/development.rst

 All pull requests and merges to the ``master`` branch are tested using `GitHub Actions <https://github.com/features/actions>`_ (configured by ``check.yml`` file inside the ``.github/workflows`` directory).
-You can find the status and results to the CI runs for your PR on GitHub's Web UI for the pull request.
+You can find the status and the results to the CI runs for your PR on GitHub's Web UI for the pull request.
 You can also find links to the CI services' pages for the specific builds in the form of "Details" links, in case the CI run fails and you wish to view the output.